 of trust, but assign the

-OU field appropriately to identify members of each
+OU field to identify members of each organization.

 Local and Channel MSPs¶

 In contrast, channel MSPs define administrative and participatory rights at the channel level.
 Every organization participating in a channel must have an MSP defined for it.
-Peers and orderers on a channel will all share the same view on channel MSPs, and will henceforth be able to authenticate correctly the channel participants.
+Peers and orderers on a channel will all share the same view of channel MSPs, and will therefore be able to correctly authenticate the channel participants.
 This means that if an organization wishes to join the channel, an MSP incorporating the chain of trust for the organization’s members would need to be included in the channel configuration.
 Otherwise transactions originating from this organization’s identities will be rejected.

-The key difference here between local and channel MSPs is not how they function, but their scope.
+The key difference here between local and channel MSPs is not how they function — both turn identities into roles — but their scope.

 Local and channel MSPs.
-The trust domain (e.g., organization) of each peer is defined by the peer’s local MSP, e.g., ORG1 or ORG2.
-Representation of an organization on a channel is achieved by the inclusion of the organization’s MSP in the channel.
+The trust domain (e.g., the organization) of each peer is defined by the peer’s local MSP, e.g., ORG1 or ORG2.
+Representation of an organization on a channel is achieved by adding the organization’s MSP to the channel configuration.
 For example, the channel of this figure is managed by both ORG1 and ORG2.
 Similar principles apply for the network, orderers, and users, but these are not shown here for simplicity.